 - There are no prerequisites for entry onto this course

 Crisis Management and Human Behaviour training is necessary for all seafarers employed or likely to be employed on passenger ships, or Ro-Ro passenger ships.
-The STCW requirement for refresher training at 5-yearly intervals must be met, or individuals must be able provide evidence of achieving the required standard of competence within the previous 5 years, as stipulated in STCW Regulation V/2, paragraph 3.
+The STCW requirement for refresher training at 5-yearly intervals must be met, or individuals must be able provide evidence of achieving the required standard of competence within the previous 5 years, as stipulated in STCW Table A-V/2-2, paragraph 4.

 The Crisis management course is for personnel who may be assigned specific duties to deal with crisis situation on passenger ships.
 The duration of the course is 1 day where a mixture of lectures, discussion and group exercises are used to enhance the learning process.